 family dispute resolution

-Family Dispute Resolution involves the help and support of a registered practitioner to mediate and reach agreements about the division of assets and care of children after a separation.
+Family Dispute Resolution is a special type of mediation which involves the help and support of a registered practitioner to mediate and reach agreements about the division of property and/or care of children after a separation.

 This practitioner is called a Family Dispute Resolution Practitioner (FDRP) and we are pleased to be able to offer this service.

 If parties to a separation are unable to reach an agreement about a property settlement or parenting arrangement, an application to the court may need to be initiated.